Amecom/S32S/README.md

 ## Note on S3 paths

-Libraries using AWS S3, as Boto3, usually relate to an object specifying the name of the 'bucket' and a 'prefix' separately.
+Libraries, as Boto3, usually relate to an AWS S3 object specifying the name of the 'bucket' and a 'prefix' separately.
 In this context a **path S3 intends a single string consisting of 'nomebucket' + '/' + 'prefix' ** example `namebucket/prefix/file.ext`.